Harshit-Sharma-0/NETFLIX/README.md

 CSS3 – For styling, layout, and responsiveness

-JavaScript (Vanilla) – For interactivity like navigation toggling and dynamic behaviors
+JavaScript – For interactivity like navigation toggling and dynamic behaviors

 ---